Brett Kavanaugh: 2023 Justice film

 Doug Liman's 2023 documentary Justice recounts the sexual assault allegations against Kavanaugh, including the testimony of Ford and Ramirez.
 It features a never-before-heard audio recording made by Partnership for Public Service president and CEO Max Stier, a Yale colleague of Kavanaugh's, that corroborates Ramirez's charges and suggests that Kavanaugh violated another unnamed woman.
 Stier says that he witnessed Kavanaugh with his pants down with a group of rowdy soccer players forcing a drunk female freshman to hold Kavanaugh's penis.
 Stier also says that he had heard from classmates about Ramirez's similar encounter with Kavanaugh, which she describes in the film.
 As of May 2025, the film has yet to be scheduled for a wide release.

+Fondness for beer

+During his hearings, Kavanaugh declared his fondness for beer several times.
+"I drank beer with my friends...Sometimes I had too many beers...
+I liked beer.
+I still like beer."
+He repeatedly asked Senator Sheldon Whitehouse whether he shared his fondness for beer and later apologized to Senator Amy Klobuchar for asking whether she had experienced a blackout.
+President Trump expressed surprise at "how vocal he was about the fact that he likes beer".

 Senate action

 On October 5, the Senate voted 51–49 to invoke cloture, advancing the nomination to a final floor vote expected on October 6.
 This was enabled through the application of the so-called "nuclear option", or a simple majority vote, rather than the historical three-fifths supermajority in place before April 2017.
 The vote was along party lines, with the exception of Democrat Joe Manchin voting yes and Republican Lisa Murkowski voting no.

 On October 6, the Senate confirmed Kavanaugh to the Supreme Court by a 50–48 vote.
 One senator, Republican Steve Daines, who supported the nomination, was absent during the vote due to his attendance at his daughter's wedding that day, and Murkowski voted "present" despite her opposition so that their votes would cancel out and the balance of the vote would be retained—a rarely used traditional courtesy known as a "pair between senators".
 All Republicans except Daines and Murkowski voted to confirm Kavanaugh, and all Democrats except Joe Manchin voted not to.
 Kavanaugh's confirmation vote was historically close.
 The only Supreme Court confirmation that was closer was the vote on Stanley Matthews, nominated by President James A. Garfield in 1881.
 Matthews was confirmed by a single vote, 24–23; no other justice has been confirmed by a single vote.
 In percentage terms, Kavanaugh's vote was even closer than Matthews's.
 Matthews received 51.06% of the vote to Kavanaugh's 51.02%.